-- A. Pursuant to the Contract Documents, should the Contractor fail to Substantially Complete the Project by the Substantial Completion Date, the Contractor shall pay to the Owner as liquidated damages Five Hundred Dollars and 00/100 (\$500.00) for each calendar day thereafter until the Project is Substantially Complete.
-Should the Contractor fail to Finally Complete the Project by the Final Completion Date, the Contractor shall pay to the Owner as liquidated damages Five Hundred Dollars and 00/100 (\$500.00) for each calendar day thereafter until the Project is Finally Complete. - B. The Owner and Contractor acknowledge and agree that the Owner will suffer significant financial loss and other damage if any delays occur in the Substantial Completion and/or Final Completion of the Project.
+A. Pursuant to the Contract Documents, should the Contractor fail to Substantially Complete the Project by the Substantial Completion Date, the Contractor shall pay to the Owner as liquidated damages Five Hundred Dollars (\$500.00) for each calendar day thereafter until the Project is Substantially Complete.
+Should the Contractor fail to Finally Complete the Project by the Final Completion Date, the Contractor shall pay to the Owner as liquidated damages Five Hundred Dollars (\$500.00) for each calendar day thereafter until the Project by the Final Completion Date, the Contractor shall pay to the Owner as liquidated damages Five Hundred Dollars (\$500.00) for each calendar day thereafter until the Project is Finally Complete.

+B. The Owner and Contractor acknowledge and agree that the Owner will suffer significant financial loss and other damage if any delays occur in the Substantial Completion and/or Final Completion of the Project.
 Accordingly, the Owner and Contractor agree to the liquidated damage provisions in this section.
 These liquidated damages provisions are not the Owner's exclusive remedy against the Contractor.
 The parties acknowledge and agree that the liquidated damages provided in this section are reasonable in amounts under all relevant circumstances, including the nature, dimension, scope, cost and scale of the Project as a whole.
 The parties agree and acknowledge that the liquidated damages specified in this section are not intended, designed or drafted to penalize the Contractor.